 Data on environmental indicators are not currently collected in the BDM fishery.
-However, as a stretch objective for the fishery, some fishers indicated as part of the HS workshops that they were eager to undertake local reporting and to take responsibility for local management.
-As such, a draft framework was developed to operationalise these indicators in a decision framework to provide a defensible basis on which to make recommendations for cluster catch allocations and for other local management measures.
-The draft hierarchical decision tree framework considered two groups of local indicators: "primary" local indicators (those felt to be most reliable/important, and thus invoking the greatest change in management), and "secondary" local indicators (used to make further, more minor adjustments to management recommendations).
-Examples of indicators include condition of feeding grounds (algae etc.), density estimated from diver camera surveys, surveys of dead individuals on the beach and perceived extent of illegal fishing.
-This framework is described in Supporting Information as no such data are currently available for evaluation, but if these data are collected on a regular basis in future, then it might be possible to more formally incorporate them in the HS given that it is anticipated the HS will regularly be revised and updated in future years.
+However, as a longer term objective for the fishery, some fishers indicated as part of the HS workshops that they were eager to undertake local reporting and to take responsibility for local management.
+As such, a framework was developed to operationalise these indicators in a decision framework to provide a defensible basis on which to make recommendations for local management measures.
+The hierarchical decision tree framework considered two groups of local indicators: "primary" local indicators (those felt to be most reliable/important, and thus invoking the greatest change in management), and "secondary" local indicators (used to make further, more minor adjustments to management recommendations).
+Examples of indicators include condition of feeding grounds (algae abundance etc.), density estimated from diver camera surveys, surveys of dead individuals on the beach and perceived extent of illegal, unreported or unregulated (IUU) fishing.
+This framework is described in Plagányi et al. (2019) as no such data are currently available for evaluation, but if these data are collected on a regular basis in future, then it might be possible to more formally incorporate them in the HS given that it is anticipated the HS will regularly be revised and updated in future years.

-2.4.5 Information based on local knowledge and the ability to locally manage resources
+2.4.5 Information based on local knowledge

-The stated objective of acknowledging and incorporating local knowledge and the ability to locally manage resources has been achieved to some extent as all elements of the HS, developed in close consultation with Traditional Owners, have been informed by local indigenous knowledge.
+The stated objective of acknowledging and incorporating local knowledge and the ability to locally manage resources has been achieved to some extent as all elements of the HS, developed in close consultation with Traditional Owners, have been supported by local indigenous knowledge.
 For example: